soh09/Recipes-Dataset-Analysis/README.md

 ### Result
 <iframe src = 'assests/hyp_test_result.html' width = 800 height = 400 frameborder = 0> </iframe>
 <figcation>Result of 1,000,000 Runs

+Result
+- p-value of 0.0.
+We **reject** the null hypothesis.
+- This means that: the `calories (#)` and `pork-ribs` are likely to be related - it is unlikely that results this extreme (p-val of 0) would appear by pure chance.
+Since the observed statistic was all the way to the right compared to the empircal distribution of median calories (refer to graph below), recipes with the tag `pork-ribs` do indeed seem to have higher calories, compared to the calories distribution of the entire recipes dataset (but we can never say for sure!).

+## Conclusion

+Recipes for pork ribs seem have to have a tendency for higher calorie values.